ITV Westcountry: Sub-regions

 Up until early 2009, Westcountry ran four sub-regional services, each providing short opt-out bulletins for their area during the flagship news programme Westcountry Live and the late bulletin after News at Ten.
-The opt-outs were broadcast from Westcountry's studios in Barnstaple (covering north Devon), Exeter (serving east Devon and parts of Somerset), Plymouth (south Devon & parts of east Cornwall) and Truro (Cornwall and the Isles of Scilly).
+The opt-outs were broadcast from Westcountry's studios in Barnstaple (covering north Devon), Exeter (serving east Devon and parts of Somerset), Plymouth (south Devon & parts of east Cornwall) and Truro (Mid and West Cornwall including the Isles of Scilly).
 Westcountry was the first and only ITV company to produce four opt-outs for its region.

 Identity

 Between 1 January 1993 and 5 September 1999, Westcountry's presentation featured that of a large 'W' shape on a frosted screen over a background video of a nature scene.
 The idents were made so that the scene could only be seen clearly through the 'W' shape.
 Accompanying the video was a five-note jingle featuring string and flute instruments.
 This presentational package lasted throughout the whole period, with the only change on 8 September 1997 that of a form-up added made out of diagonal lines.

 From 6 September 1999 however, the look changed drastically, as the Carlton 'Star' ident package was launched on the network.
 The look, featuring a start up film involving hearts would flash out to reveal the Carlton name over a spinning star background.
 The Westcountry name was only used on the news programme Westcountry Live.
 This package lasted until 28 October 2002, when regional continuity was lost.

 In its place, a national ITV1 branding package, with local idents featuring the ITV1 logo on the left hand side of the screen with Carlton logo below.
 This remained until 1 December 2003, when the Carlton name was removed from regional idents, which instead featured four colour cubes randomly located in a scene from the region.
 The ITV1 logo was located in the bottom right corner with the caption ITV1 for the Westcountry located beneath.
 Following the 2004 ITV rebranding, the new local ident featured the national ident of three cubes containing the letters 'ITV' above a large cube '1', with the addition of the region name below.
 A few blunders occurred however.
 To begin with, Westcountry's local ident had the word West beneath which was later replaced as West Country.
 The ident was finally amended to show the right name at approximately the same time that regional idents were abandoned.
-In 2006 and 2009, the Westcountry brand completely disappeared from continuity and the news service respectively.
+Between 2006 and 2009, the Westcountry brand completely disappeared from continuity and the news service, respectively.
 The station would now be known on-air as just ITV1 at all times.

 On 14 January 2013, the station's on-air identity was changed to ITV, along with all other ITV plc-owned franchises.